Ghetsa/Ghetsa/README.md

 ---

 ## 🌟 Goals for 2025
-- 📱 Build and publish 2+ mobile applications using Flutter
+- 📱 Build a mobile applications using Flutter
 - 🌐 Develop a full-stack web app with Laravel
 - 💬 Collaborate on open-source projects and improve teamwork skills
 - 🪴 Continue growing as a developer and community contributor